Mirror symmetry and rigid structures of generalized K3 surfaces: Mirror symmetry for generalized K3 surfaces

 \subsection{Comparison: classical and new}

-We will next confirm that our formulation of mirror symmetry naturally includes Dolgachev's.
+Next, we will demonstrate that our formulation of mirror symmetry inherently encompasses Dolgachev's formulation.

-Let $K' \subset \Lambda_{K3}$ be a sublattice of signature $(1,\rho-1)$.
-Assume that there exists a decomposition $(K')^\perp=L' \oplus U$ for a lattice $L'$ of signature $(1,19-\rho)$.
-Mirror symmetry for lattice polarized K3 surfaces asserts that the $K'$-polarized K3 surfaces and $L'$-polarized K3 surfaces are mirror symmetric to each other.
+For an integer $1 \le \rho \le 19$, let $K'$ be a lattice of signature $(1,\rho-1)$.
+Assume that there exists a decomposition $K'^\perp=L' \oplus U$ for a lattice $L'$.
+Mirror symmetry for lattice polarized K3 surfaces posits that the $K'$-polarized K3 surfaces and the $L'$-polarized K3 surfaces are mirror symmetric to each other.